kotlin-hands-on/hands-on/Introduction to Coroutines/07_Progress.md

 ```

 Note that `updateResults` parameter is declared as `suspend` in `loadContributorsProgress`.
-You need that in order to call the `suspend` function `withContext` inside the corresponding lambda argument.
+You need that to call `withContext`, which is a `suspend` function, inside the corresponding lambda argument.

 Note also that `updateResults` callback now takes an additional `Boolean` parameter as an argument saying whether
 all the loading completed and our results are final.